All students are expected to abide by Becker’s Student Code of Conduct.

 3. The term “instructor” means any person hired by or contracted with Becker to conduct instructional activities, either in a classroom, or via online.

-4. The term “Becker staff” means any person employed by Becker or DeVry Education Group.
+4. The term “Becker staff” means any person employed by Becker or Adtalem Global Education Inc.

 5. The term “member of the Becker community” includes students, instructors or Becker staff, and or any other individuals associated with Becker.
 The Director, Client Services or designee shall determine a person’s status in a particular situation.